The NIU Steelband is dedicated to demonstrating the versatility and profundity of the steelpan, the national instrument of Trinidad and Tobago.

-Created in 1973 by G. Allan O'Connor, it was the first active steelband formed in an American university and has performed throughout the United States and around the world.
-NIU is one of the few institutions in the world at which students may pursue music degrees (undergraduate and graduate) with the steel pan as the major instrument of choice.
+Created in 1973 by G. Allan O'Connor, the NIU Steelband is the first active steelband formed at an American university.
+NIU is also one of the few institutions in the world at which students may pursue undergraduate and graduate music degrees with the steelpan as the major instrument of choice.

 In addition to the NIU Steelband, our program includes two other ensembles: the All-University Steelband, a group open to any NIU student regardless of major or previous experience on pan, and the Steel Pan Studio, which comprises steel pan majors exclusively.
 Since the introduction of the steelband at NIU, many institutions of higher learning in the United States have formed their own ensembles.